 A Reliefweb report mentioned Asia has seen the highest frequency of natural disasters in 2021.
 In addition, the total frequency of global natural disasters was 13% higher than the average of the last 30 years (1991-2020).

-The UN’s Global Assessment Report (GAR2022) stated that disaster events are projected to reach 560 a year by 2030, exposing half of the world’s population to floods, storms and tsunamis.
+The UN’s Global Assessment Report (GAR2022) stated that natural disaster events are projected to reach 560 a year by 2030, exposing half of the world’s population to floods, storms and tsunamis.

-Big data analytics: Analytics is the aggregation and examination of data, including personal and medical data and the geolocation of roads, from many sources to derive insights and track survivors during disasters.
+Analytics is the aggregation and examination of data, including personal and medical data and the geolocation of roads, from many sources to derive insights and track survivors during disasters.

 The pandemic analytics of HCLTech helped craft the right response with statistics, control theory, simulation modeling and Natural Language Processing (NLP).
-Besides enhancing situational awareness, it has developed creative and pragmatic insights for more informed decisioning and shown the previously invisible (like unprecedented sharing of visualizations and messages to educate the public) with predictive analytics.
+Besides enhancing situational awareness, it has developed creative and pragmatic insights for more informed decisions and shown the previously invisible (like unprecedented sharing of visualizations and messages to educate the public) with predictive analytics.

 Cloud and AI: In a time of crisis, cloud gives the ability to provide on-demand access to computing resources and storage.
-Coupled with AI—that automates and optimizes tasks—scientists can process and interpret a large amount of data, predict weather, its impact on population and to some extent earthquakes.
+Coupled with AI—that automates and optimizes tasks—scientists can process and interpret a large amount of data, predict weather, its impact on the population and to some extent earthquakes.

 Experts at Cornell University used AI’s brain machine learning (ML) to better forecast “slow-slip earthquakes”—a type of tectonic motion of much lower intensity that can last for hours or days.